Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Monte Carlo Simulation

-where $y_{i,T+1}$ is the realization at $T+1$, and $\hat{p}\left(y_{i,T+1}|D\right)$ represents the predictive likelihood with respect to the estimated model conditional on the observed data $D$.
-In addition, $\exp\left(LPS_{A}-LPS_{B}\right)$ gives the odds of future realizations based on predictor A versus predictor B. I also perform the \citet{AmisanoGiacomini2007} test to examine the significance in the LPS difference.
+The accuracy of the density forecasts is measured by the log predictive score (LPS) as suggested in \citet{Geweke2010}, $LPS=\frac{1}{N}\sum_{i}\log\hat{p}\left(y_{i,T+1}|D\right),$ where $y_{i,T+1}$ is the realization at $T+1$, and $\hat{p}\left(y_{i,T+1}|D\right)$ represents the predictive likelihood with respect to the estimated model conditional on the observed data $D$. $\exp\left(LPS_{A}-LPS_{B}\right)$ gives the odds of future realizations based on predictor A versus predictor B. I performed a test combining \citet{AmisanoGiacomini2007} (for the LPS) and \citet{timmermann2019comparing} (for panel data, see their Section 2.6 on general loss functions) to examine the significance in the LPS difference.